matt-stimpson/ceoNLP/README.md

 •	Analyzed feature importance scores from classifiers (support vector machines and random forests) to identify ngrams that characterized descriptions of outside CEOs in different decades.

-•	Assessed interpretability of classifiers relative to close readings of CEO announcement articles.
+•	Assessed interpretability of classifiers by comparing feature importance scores across classifiers and within classifiers across subsamples, and by triangulating against close readings of articles.